JakeGWater/vpifg.com/source/framework/aces/theory.rst

 We don't expect you to completely understand color management if this is your fist encounter with it.
 Rather, if you've struggled with how it all fits together, then we hope this framework helps you see the whole picture.

-A great next step is diving into the details.
+A great next step is to dive into the details, and check out the :doc:`reference`.